What is chmod?

 chmod a+r file # Add read for all (a = all)

-chmod u=rwx,g=rx,o=r file # Set all at once
+chmod u=rwx,g=rx,o=r file # Set every class at once (equals 754)

 Best Practices